The Simplicity of Physical Laws: Nomic Realism

-Next, consider a recent non-Humean account according to which laws govern and exist over and above the material contents \citep{chenandgoldstein}: \begin{description} \item[Minimal Primitivism (MinP)] Fundamental laws of nature are certain primitive facts about the world.
+Next, consider a recent non-Humean account, which holds that laws govern and exist over and above the material contents \citep{chenandgoldstein}: \begin{description} \item[Minimal Primitivism (MinP)] Fundamental laws of nature are certain primitive facts about the world.
 There is no restriction on the form of the fundamental laws.
-They govern the behavior of material objects by constraining the physical possibilities. \end{description} MinP satisfies metaphysical realism, because the primitive facts about the world are taken to be objective and mind-independent.
-It is minimal in the sense that it places no restrictions on the form of fundamental physical laws.
-MinP is compatible with fundamental laws taking on the form of boundary conditions, least action principles, and global spacetime constraints.\footnote{See \cite{adlam2022laws} and \cite{meacham2023nomic} for related views, and \cite{hildebrand2020non} for an overview of non-Humeanism. } \citep{chenandgoldstein} also posit an epistemic principle called ``Epistemic Guides'' that we will return to in \S5.3.
+They govern the behavior of material objects by constraining the physical possibilities. \end{description} MinP satisfies metaphysical realism, because the primitive facts corresponding to laws are objective and mind-independent.
+It is minimal in that it does not restrict the form of laws.\footnote{In this paper, I shall use ``fundamental laws,'' ``fundamental physical laws,'' ``physical laws,'' and ``laws'' interchangeably.} MinP is compatible with fundamental laws taking on the form of boundary conditions, least action principles, and global spacetime constraints.\footnote{See \cite{adlam2022laws} and \cite{meacham2023nomic} for related views, and \cite{hildebrand2020non} for an overview of non-Humeanism. \x{The arguments below, with suitable modifications, apply to other versions of non-Humeanism, including the Powers Best-System Account (Powers BSA) developed by \cite{demarest2017powerful} and \cite{kimpton2017humean}.
+There is also an epistemic gap between our evidence and the best systematization of the exact power distributions in the actual world and other possible worlds.
+See \cite{SchwarzKnowing2023} for further discussion.
+Defenders of Powers BSA can adopt a version of PNS to guide their epistemic expectations about the likely power distributions. } } \cite{chenandgoldstein} also introduce an epistemic principle called ``Epistemic Guides,'' which we will discuss in \S5.3.